-The Disability Grant (DG) was one of the first social security schemes to be introduced as a meanstested benefit in 1937.
-It was initially targeting the poor white population.
+The Disability Grant was one of the first social security schemes to be introduced as a means-tested benefit in 1937.
+It initially was targeted at the poor white population.
 In 1947, the DG was extended to all South Africans, but with different benefit levels and different income thresholds depending upon race.
-Incremental harmonisation began in the 1970s and parity between races was reached only by way of the South African Social Assistance Act in 1992.
+Incremental harmonization began in the 1970s and parity between races was reached only by way of the South African Social Assistance Act in 1992.
 Today, the DG covers nearly 1.2 million beneficiaries.
 It is paid to citizens, permanent residents and persons with "refugee status" in South Africa.

 Figure 1.
-DG beneficiaries, 1997-2013
+DG beneficiaries, 1997-13